Regions Bank Review

 Does Regions charge a monthly fee?

 Yes, but it depends on the account and how you use it.
-Most Regions accounts do come with a monthly fee, but almost all of the banking account fees are avoidable with certain requirements.
+Most Regions accounts do come with a monthly fee, but almost all banking account fees are avoidable with certain requirements.
 Check out the above table for a precise breakdown of the monthly fees.

 Is Regions Bank Right For You?